-(64th session of the UN General Assembly, November 2009) At the 64th session of the UN General Assembly, the Special Rapporteur presented his Interim report of the Special Rapporteur on contemporary forms of racism, racial discrimination, xenophobia and related intolerance (A/64/271) - see abstract below.
+Statement (64 th session of the UN General Assembly, November 2009) discrimination, xenophobia and related intolerance (A/64/271) - see abstract below.
 In his presentation on 2 November 2009, he expressed concern about caste discrimination, referred to the draft UN principles and guidelines to eliminate caste discrimination, and urged States to take action on them.
 "Racial discrimination unfortunately affects individuals in all societies and regions of the world.
 While the manifestations of racism may vary in degree and nature depending on the historical, graphical and cultural context, all individuals, regardless of their race, colour, descent or national or ethnic origin, should be offered robust and effective protection against racial discrimination.
 In this regard, I was particularly pleased at the recent positive developments within the United Nations on the question of discrimination based on work and descent.
 Allow me here to refer to the "Draft UN principles and guidelines to eliminate caste discrimination" which were presented in Geneva in last September, with the support of the Office of the High Commissioner for Human Rights and which were endorsed by the Government of Nepal.
 I have already expressed my serious concerns about this form of discrimination and have in this respect associated myself with the clear position taken by the Committee on the Elimination of Racial Discrimination.
 As said two weeks ago by the UN High Commissioner for Human Rights, "the time has come to eradicate the shameful concept of caste".
 It is therefore my hope that in the coming months, States will engage in substantive discussions on this topic and will eventually rally around these draft principles and guidelines to eliminate caste-based discrimination."

-Interim report of the Special Rapporteur on contemporary forms of racism

-(64th session of the UN General Assembly, 2009) In an Interim report of the Special Rapporteur on contemporary forms of racism, racial discrimination, xenophobia and related intolerance (A/64/271) to the UN General Assembly, the Special Rapporteur made extensive references to descent-based discrimination as a thematic issue addressed through his participation in a side event at the Durban Review Conference.
+Interim report of the Special Rapporteur on contemporary forms of racism A/64/271 (64 th session of the UN General Assembly, 2009) In an Interim report of the Special Rapporteur on contemporary forms of racism, racial discrimination, xenophobia and related intolerance (A/64/271) to the UN General Assembly, the Special Rapporteur made extensive references to descent-based discrimination as a thematic issue addressed through his participation in a side event at the Durban Review Conference.
 He also mentions that he has re-issued requests for country visits to India, Nepal and Bangladesh since he took over in 2008.
+Country visits 10.
+Following his appointment in August 2008, the Special Rapporteur sent formal requests to visit Bangladesh, the Plurinational State of Bolivia, Bosnia and Herzegovina, Germany, India, Israel, Malaysia, Mexico, Nepal, South Africa, the Sudan and the United Arab Emirates.
+The Special Rapporteur would like to acknowledge the letters of invitations extended to him by the Plurinational State of Bolivia and by Bosnia and Herzegovina.
+While he has not been able to honour these invitations yet, the